 Describing each in more detail:

 Liaison

+Solicit proposals

 The ICG expects a plan from the country code and generic name communities (possibly a joint one), a plan from the numbers community, and a plan from the protocol parameters community.

 Members of the ICG will ensure that the communities from which they are drawn are working on their part of the transition plans.
 This involves informing them of requirements and schedules, tracking progress, and highlighting the results or remaining issues.
 The role of a coordination group member during this phase is to provide status updates about the progress of his or her community in developing their component, and to coordinate which community will develop a transition proposal for each area of overlap (e.g., special-use registry).

-The ICG members chosen from a particular community are the official communication channel between the ICG and that community.
+While working on the development of their proposals, the operational communities are expected to address common requirements and issues relating to the transition, in as far as they affect their parts of the stewardship of IANA functions.

+Solicit broader input

 The ICG is open for input and feedback from all interested parties.
+While no set of formal requirements related to a transition proposal will be requested outside the operational communities, everyone’s input is welcome across all topics.

 The ICG expects that all interested parties get involved as early as possible in the relevant community processes.
 Input received directly by the ICG may be referred to the relevant community discussion.

 The ICG members chosen from a particular community are the official communication channel between the ICG and that community.